If you have been searching the web you know that there is a lot of confusion about taking prenatal vitamins for hair loss and growth during pregnancy.

 A good choice before and after pregnancy

-In conclusion, it is our opinion that there is no point buying and taking prenatal vitamins for hair loss.
+In conclusion, it is our opinion that there is no point buying and taking prenatal vitamins for hair growth.
 Given the fact that hair gets a natural boost during pregnancy, hair vitamins marketed to be taken during pregnancy should be viewed with some suspicion.
 As mentioned, you should check with your health care provider before starting a vitamin regimen.

 However, if you experience hair loss after having your baby, the right vitamins and minerals can help to speed up the restoration of your hair to a much healthier condition.
 The key is to invest in a good quality product that contains a broad range of vitamins and minerals for it to have any positive effect.